family dispute arbitration in Brandeis, California 93064

 The Background:

-Rosa Martinez, the family matriarch, passed away in December 2022, leaving behind a modest estate valued at approximately $450,000.
+the claimant, the family matriarch, passed away in December 2022, leaving behind a modest estate valued at approximately $450,000.
 For over 30 years, she owned a small but profitable local bakery along with her late husband’s investment portfolio.
 Her will divided assets unevenly: her eldest son, Carlos, was left the bakery, while her younger daughter, Elena, received the investment account.

 The problem arose when Carlos claimed that the bakery was undervalued in the will, asserting it was worth nearly twice the appraised value of $300,000.
-He pushed for an additional $150,000 to be drawn from Elena’s share to reflect what he believed was his “true” inheritance.
+He pushed for an additional $150,000 to be drawn from Elena’s share to reflect what he believed was his true” inheritance.
 Elena, a schoolteacher who had contributed financially to the family investments for years, refused, deeming the bakery’s value fair and accusing Carlos of trying to take advantage of the situation.

 The Arbitration Timeline: